 The biggest hurdle for a company making an induction vape seems to be battery power.
-Some handheld models have popped up for “pre-order,” but aren’t actually available yet (and cost almost $400).
 On-the-go induction vaping kind of gives me a headache when thinking about how it would be constructed given how large the SWITCH’s battery is.
 Cost is another big issue.
-The Dr. Dabber SWITCH comes in at $400, which given the grand scheme of things in the desktop vaporizer world, is a little high but still cheaper than a Volcano.
+The Dr. Dabber SWITCH is on the higher-end, which given the grand scheme of things in the desktop vaporizer world, it's still cheaper than a Volcano.
 While cost seems to not be a deterrent for desktop vapes, making an affordable portable vape that utilizes induction heating is going to be a big challenge.

 Safety-wise, the SWITCH is a top-tier vape.
 The induction coil seems a little “in your face”, especially when you realize it can get up to 800°F for its “cleaning mode."
 But the coil itself cannot fire unless an induction cup is inside of it.
 Induction heating itself is very safe.
 Induction stoves can have their burners put on high, and if no metal pot or pan is on the burner, you can actually plant your hand right on the burner with no risk of injury.